 Whether due to internal or external factors, the limits of M.E can vary over years, weeks, and even hours.
 My response will be the same no matter the timescale.
 I will try to keep within the safe area and avoid the loss of function that comes from over-exertion and inactivity.

 Likewise, the way I manage my M.E is the same at at any level of ability.

 The white channel represents safe passage.
-A route where you can gain the benefit of exertion and rest w/o risking over-doing either.
+A route where you can gain the benefit of exertion and rest without risking over-doing either.
 Sometimes, however, there's no way through.
-Health & function will be lost.
+Health and function will be lost.
 Ok.
 So be it.
-We know how to deal with damage.
+We know how to deal with damage and loss of function.
 We know how to repair our recovery and rebuild our activity levels.
 M.E is no longer something to be scared of.

 The red channel represents a healthy activity/inactivity cycle such as might result from following a work schedule.
 Unfortunately, this schedule may repeatedly force an M.E patient out of their safe passage.
 Over time I'd expect a decline in their health & function.